datadrivenenvirolab/PreciDatos/README.md

 ## Glossary

-<b>Blockchain </b>is a particular type of data structure used in some distributed ledgers which stores and transmits data in packages called “blocks” that are connected to each other in a digital “chain”.
+**Blockchain** is a particular type of data structure used in some distributed ledgers which stores and transmits data in packages called “blocks” that are connected to each other in a digital “chain”.
 Blockchain employs cryptographic and algorithmic methods to record and synchronize data across a network in an immutable manner (Natarajan et al., 2017).

-<b>Bounty </b>is a sum paid out for a particular task done.
+**Bounty** is a sum paid out for a particular task done.
 This can be done through fiat money or tokens inherent to the ecosystem.

-For something to be
-<b>cryptographically-secure</b>, it has to be verifiable through cryptographic techniques.
+For something to be **cryptographically-secure**, it has to be verifiable through cryptographic techniques.

-For something to be
-<b>cryptographically-verifiable</b>, it can be checked through public hashes and computed independently to check that the hashes are accurate.
+For something to be **cryptographically-verifiable**, it can be checked through public hashes and computed independently to check that the hashes are accurate.

-<b>Digital signature</b> is a process that guarantees that the contents of a message have not been altered in transit.
+**Digital signature** is a process that guarantees that the contents of a message have not been altered in transit.
 This is achieved through encryption techniques.

-<b>Distributed Ledger Technology </b>refers to a novel and fast-evolving approach to recording and sharing data across multiple data stores (or ledgers).
+**Distributed Ledger Technology** refers to a novel and fast-evolving approach to recording and sharing data across multiple data stores (or ledgers).
 This technology allows for transactions and data to be recorded, shared, and synchronized across a distributed network of different network participants (Natarajan et al., 2017).

-<b>Homomorphic Encryption</b> is a form of encryption that allows computation on encrypted data, generating an encrypted result which, when decrypted, matches the result of the operations as if they had been performed on the original data.
+**Homomorphic Encryption** is a form of encryption that allows computation on encrypted data, generating an encrypted result which, when decrypted, matches the result of the operations as if they had been performed on the original data.

-<b>Metadata </b>is a set of data that gives information about other data.
+**Metadata** is a set of data that gives information about other data.

-<b>On-chain </b>transactions refer to transactions that occur on the blockchain itself.
+**On-chain** transactions refer to transactions that occur on the blockchain itself.
 This would be computed using nodes that run the blockchain network.

-A
-<b>signalling gadget</b> is a toolkit to allow users to register an identity, verify it, and create proofs.
+A **signalling gadget** is a toolkit to allow users to register an identity, verify it, and create proofs.

-<b>Staking </b>is the process of putting up some form of value as a guarantee to a claim.
+**Staking** is the process of putting up some form of value as a guarantee to a claim.

-<b>Tokens </b>are a unit of value issued by the ecosystem and exist in the form of registry entries in the blockchain.
+**Tokens** are a unit of value issued by the ecosystem and exist in the form of registry entries in the blockchain.

-<b>Zero-knowledge proofs</b> are a method by which one party can prove to another party that they know a value
+**Zero-knowledge proofs** are a method by which one party can prove to another party that they know a value *x*, without conveying any information apart from the fact that they know the value *x*.
-<i>x
-</i>, without conveying any information apart from the fact that they know the value
-<i>x
-</i>.

 <h2></h2>